 - Please view the DRAFT of the revised Code of Ethics and send me an email with your feedback.

 - Implicit bias training for officiants

 We also renew our commitment to ensure that our space is welcoming and safe for people of color.
 We encourage all members of our community to join us in solidarity with our friends and neighbors and to speak out and demand policies and laws that address systematic racism.
 Some steps we can all take include:

-- NAACP Legal Defense Fund ★ Color of Change
+NAACP Legal Defense Fund and Color of Change

 I always welcome your calls and emails, but especially during this time.
 Together we will be better by working for the change we want to see.